Moose2Model/Moose2Model/README.md

 Please contact the developer by opening an issue when you plan to use it to get support.

-See [YouTube video on how to install this application](https://youtu.be/r75XnhwiXHA) for a short explanation on how to install and run.

 # Installation

 ## By using the Pharo Launcher